SpineEventEngine/SpineEventEngine.github.io/docs/quick-start/index.md

 ```
 The context we create is single-tenant.
 It contains one entity type which we pass to the builder.

-<p class="note">If an entity uses default routing rules, its type is added to
+<p class="note">If an entity uses default routing rules for the incoming events and commands,
-`BoundedContextBuilder` directly.
-If custom routing rules are needed, they are specified
+its type can be added to `BoundedContextBuilder` directly.
+If custom routing rules are needed,
-by a custom `Repository` class.
-In this case, an instance of such `Repository` is passed to
+they are specified by a custom `Repository` class.
+In this case, an instance of such `Repository`
-`BoundedContextBuilder` instead of the entity type managed by this `Repository`.</p>
+is passed to `BoundedContextBuilder` instead of the entity type managed by this `Repository`.</p>

 Once we assembled the Bounded Context, let's test it.